benlawson/thugcorpthenorth/README.md

 All of this combined, we get an awesome search engine powered by social media and data analysis!
 We will re-release a live version again soon!

 Feel free to try it out at [urban-adventure.co](http://urban-adventure.co) (__Note__: We recommend trying regions in Northeast NA such as Toronto or New York since we primarily aggregated data there.)

+_Built in 36 hours at Hack the North_